nvbrent/doca-geneve-demo/README.md

 These instructions assume two hosts, creatively named `host1` and `host2`, potentially connected by an L2 switch.

 Some amount of Hugepage memory is required for application initialization.
+Several failure messages are possible, including `EAL: FATAL: Cannot get hugepage information.`
 ```
 -- all hosts --
 /opt/mellanox/dpdk/bin/dpdk-hugepages.py -r2G